School computer labs

 G.R.I.D. lab in Mitchell A59

-The "Geo-Imaging, Research and Design" lab is maintained for Earth Sciences graduate students, staff, and faculty.
+The "Geo-Imaging, Research and Design" lab is maintained for Stanford Earth graduate students, staff, and faculty.
 This computer lab has both Macs and PCs running applications like ArcGIS, ENVI, Matlab, Comsol, the Adobe Creative Suite, and Microsoft Office.
 CD/DVD burners, scanners, printers, and large format plotters are also available.
 Contact the lab manager with any questions.
 For more details, see:

 Geology 114 computer cluster

 Geology Corner room 114 is a general use drop-in computer cluster for the exclusive use of undergraduates who are majoring in a Stanford Earth department or program.
 There are four computers with a selection of software.

 Branner Earth Sciences Library